facebook/react-native-website/docs/native-modules-android.md

 ### Threading

 To date, on Android, all native module async methods execute on one thread.
+Native modules should not have any assumptions about what thread they are being called on, as the current assignment is subject to change in the future.
+If a blocking call is required, the heavy work should be dispatched to an internally managed worker thread, and any callbacks distributed from there.